-A short ways up Long Island Sound from Greenwich, Westport is the most funky and avant-garde of the towns of Connecticut’s Gold Coast.
+A short ways up Long Island Sound from Greenwich, Westport is the most avant-garde of the towns of Connecticut’s Gold Coast.

 Finish-off the day at the astronomical observatories of either town before bedding down for the night.

-- Stanton House Inn offers an elegant, romantic getaway in a historic mansion close to downtown Greenwich
+- Stanton House Inn offers an elegant, romantic getaway in a historic mansion bed and breakfast close to downtown Greenwich

-- The Delamar Greenwich Harbor hotel is a luxurious boutique hotel, and is one of the few waterfront hotels in Connecticut, overlooking Greenwich Harbor
+- The Delamar Greenwich Harbor hotel is a luxurious boutique hotel in Greenwich, and is one of the few waterfront hotels in Connecticut, overlooking Greenwich Harbor

 - If you’d prefer a romantic cabin feel on your trip, snag a beautifully restored cottage from 1790 in Westport

-This cute beach town is a short drive east of New Haven.
+This cute beach town is a short drive east of downtown New Haven.